Diagnostics

 Should You Drive With the Check Engine Light On?

-On a Camry, a steady (non-flinking) check engine light is usually safe to drive short distances.
+On a Camry, a steady (non-flashing) check engine light is usually safe to drive short distances.
 The most common codes (P0420, P0455, P0171) don't cause immediate mechanical damage.
 However, a blinking check engine light means an active misfire — stop as soon as safely possible to avoid catalytic converter damage.
+The detailed safe-to-drive decision tree covers each scenario.

 Frequently Asked Questions